apnex/service-mesh/readme.md

 ./cmd.clusters.instance.install.delete.sh dc-cluster-east
 ```

-This will kick off the an asynchronous ISTIO data-plane removal for your cluster.
+This will kick off an asynchronous ISTIO data-plane removal for your cluster.
 ```shell
 id               state         details
 --               -----         -------